monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 ### 1.2 Generate Your PRD Using AI

-Open your AI Coding assistant and use this comprehensive prompt (Update the sections in angualr bracket):
+Open your AI Coding assistant and use this comprehensive prompt (Update the sections in angular bracket):

 ```markdown
 I need you to create a comprehensive Product Requirements Document (PRD) for my app idea.
 Here's my basic information: